Using Git, GitHub, and GitHub Classroom for Courses

 Lectures and Assignments are each a single repo.
 If you update content in different folders (different topics/dates), you can commit and push all updates from different folders at once if you choose.

-To adjust the assignments to be different for different semesters while keeping the originals, suggest saving the file with the semester on the end of the name, e.g., _23F.qmd
+To adjust the assignments to be different for different semesters while keeping the originals, suggest saving the file with the semester on the end of the name, e.g., _24F.qmd

 .

-parameter to control the output or evaluation of code you can create the different versions manually.
+to control the output or evaluation of code during rendering. - The

 true

-and then renaming the .html file to include “_solutions.html”.Then, change the parameter to
+and then renaming the .html file to include “_solutions.html” then change the parameter tofalse

 and knit the non-solutions version for sharing with students.